What is satellite communication?

 Navigational satellites help aircraft, ships, military, and emergency relief operations navigate to their desired destinations with an accuracy of a few meters.
 They also help you find the location of your next Pokemon on Pokemon Go.
 Meteorological satellites study cloud systems, auroras, wildfires, snow cover, ocean currents and sand storms.
 They also allow you to check the weather on your phone before you decide to step outside and find a Pokemon.

 Communication satellites use transponders to establish a channel between a wide array of transmitters and receivers on earth.
 Because of their convenient location, they cover a lot more area than ground towers.
 They also allow you to watch Pokemon on your television.
 Astronomical satellites help scientists study distant planets.
-Bio-satellites allow scientists to carry out experiments on organisms in the absence of gravity and space stations allow astronauts to live in space.
+Bio-satellites enable scientists to carry out experiments on organisms in the absence of gravity and space stations allow astronauts to live in space.
 The last three don’t really help fuel your love for Pokemon.
 But here is a picture of Pikachu to cheer you up.

 In a nutshell, the International Space Station would serve as an excellent example to answer this question.
 It is a hub for a lot of important experiments.
 You can check this article out to get a broader perspective about the International Space Station and how it has benefited life on earth.